How To Prioritize Your Water Main Replacement Projects

 The 2018 America’s Water Infrastructure Act requires communities to prepare a “Risk and Resilience Assessment” of their existing water system infrastructure.
 Part of this assessment should identify water mains that need to be replaced, upsized or expanded to provide resiliency against bioterrorism, natural hazards, and malevolent acts.
 Ask yourself the following questions:

 - Are there zones in the water system supplied by a single pipeline that should have a redundant pipe supply added?

 - Do critical facilities such as hospitals need a looped water main connection?

-- Does a commercial district need an upsized water main and are fire hydrants needed to meet fire code?
+- Does a commercial district need an upsized water main, and are fire hydrants needed to meet the fire code?

 Coordination with Other Projects

 An often-overlooked aspect of prioritizing water main replacement projects is the need to coordinate with other projects.
-Are improvements needed to the street, storm drain, or sanitary sewer system that could be done at the same time as the water main replacement project?
-It is recommended to replace utilities at least one year ahead of a street improvement project to allow for trench settlement or other warranty repairs to be made prior to improving the street.
-Do other public agencies or utility companies have facilities in the same right-of-way that may need upgraded soon?
+Are improvements needed to the street, storm drain, or sanitary sewer system that could be done simultaneously with the water main replacement project?
+It is recommended to replace utilities at least one year before a street improvement project to allow for trench settlement or other warranty repairs before improving the street.
+Do other public agencies or utility companies have facilities in the same right-of-way that may need to be upgraded soon?
 Coordinating with other projects and agencies minimizes impact to the public, saves cost, and provides a better product.

 Guidance & Resources

 A well-planned water main replacement program takes time and effort to implement.
-Municipalities may want to seek guidance from consultants who have a history and experience with water main replacement projects.
+Municipalities may seek guidance from consultants with a history and experience with water main replacement projects.
 Morrison-Maierle can help to navigate through the process of prioritizing projects.
 My next blog, “How to Design Your Water Main Replacement Projects,” will provide approaches for those taking on these projects.